ably/ably-dotnet/README.md

 }
 ```

-- If sending message as a dotnet object instance, internal newtonsoft will apply default serialization settings.
+- If publishing message as a dotnet object instance, internal newtonsoft will apply default serialization settings.
 - To avoid this, apply custom serialization settings externally, send it as a serialized string instead.
 ```csharp
 var serializedData = JsonConvert.SerializeObject(message,